Zebra Crayfish (Cherax peknyi)

-As with all of our crayfish, the coloration of the Zebra Crayfish is EXTREMELY high quality - much higher quality than others on the market.
+As with all of our crayfish, the coloration of the Zebra Crayfish is EXTREMELY high quality - much higher quality than others on the market!
 This crayfish may TEMPORARILY change color and hide more than usual after molting, which may occur during shipping.
-If your crayfish is not blue and you find a molt in the bag or in your aquarium, do not worry; this is normal and the bright color will return in 2 weeks or less.
+If your crayfish has faded color and you find a molt in the bag or in your aquarium, do not worry; this is normal and the bright color will return in 2 weeks or less.

 *IMPORTANT* Please "Choose a Variant" above before adding this crayfish to your cart.
 The variants we're currently offering are:

-- 1 Zebra Crayfish (Cherax peknyi) - 3 to 4 inch Young Adult (No sex specified / Most popular option).
+- 1 Zebra Crayfish - 3 to 4 inch Young Adult (No sex specified.
+Most popular option).

-- 1 Juvenile Zebra Crayfish (Cherax peknyi) - 1+ inch (A younger and smaller variant of Zebra Crayfish at a lower price than our young adult specimens.
-This is a particularly fast-growing, hardy species and will usually grow well into adult size and coloration within 1 to 3 months.
-In the meantime, any customers who choose to go with a juvenile specimen can save some money and experience the excitement of watching their little crayfish grow!)
+- 1 Juvenile Tank-Raised Zebra Crayfish - 1+ inch (A younger and smaller variant of Zebra Crayfish than our young adult specimens.
+This is a particularly hardy species and will usually grow well into adult size and coloration within 6 months.
+In the meantime, any customers who choose to go with a juvenile specimen can experience the excitement of watching their little crayfish grow!)

 - Consistently excellent orange, blue, white, black, and brown coloration